input-leap/wiki-prs/wiki/Troubleshooting.md

 <a name="top"></a>

-# Barrier Troubleshooting Steps
+# Input Leap Troubleshooting Steps

-This guide has steps that can be tried for troubleshooting Barrier.
+This guide has steps that can be tried for troubleshooting Input Leap.
 These steps can help isolate the issue and recommend things to try to resolve the issue.
-Specific steps for making configuration changes outside of Barrier (i.e. Network, Firewall, Permissions, etc...) are outside the scope of this document and the appropriate references should be used.
+Specific steps for making configuration changes outside of Input Leap (i.e. Network, Firewall, Permissions, etc...) are outside the scope of this document and the appropriate references should be used.

 ## Document Conventions